 HELSINKI CHAMBER CHOIR

-The Helsinki Chamber Choir (Helsingin kamarikuoro) is a professional chamber choir founded in 1962 as the Finnish Radio Chamber Choir and assumed its current name in 2005.
+The Helsinki Chamber Choir (Helsingin kamarikuoro) is a professional chamber choir founded in 1962 as the Finnish Radio Chamber Choir.
+It assumed its current name in 2005.

-While its wide-ranging repertoire includes music from the Renaissance to the present day, the Helsinki Chamber Choir is particularly highly regarded for its work with new music.
-The choir regularly commissions new works and has given over 80 world premieres in the seasons since 2005, as well as more than 30 Finnish first performances.
+The Helsinki Chamber Choir’s wide-ranging repertoire includes music from medieval times to the present day and it is particularly highly regarded for its work with new music.
+The choir regularly commissions new works and has given over 80 world premieres since 2005, as well as more than 30 Finnish first performances.
+It performs in formations ranging from 1 to 32 singers.

-The choir appears frequently at festivals in Finland and abroad and collaborates with symphony orchestras, period-instrument ensembles and contemporary music groups.
-Its concerts are regularly broadcast on national radio and television, and it has also appeared in productions for the Arte channel and the European Broadcasting Union, among others with Einojuhani Rautavaara's Vigilia in 2013.
+The choir appears frequently at festivals in Finland and internationally and collaborates with orchestras, period-instrument ensembles and contemporary music groups.
+Its concerts are regularly broadcast on radio and television and it has appeared in productions for the ARTE channel, including Einojuhani Rautavaara's Vigilia.

 The Helsinki Chamber Choir is a member of Tenso, the European network of professional chamber choirs.
 Recent touring has taken the choir to the United States, the United Kingdom, Italy, Belgium, Poland and around Scandinavia.